-After living in Basel for 2 years, travel writer Ben Kepka shares his picks for 7 of the best things to do in Switzerland.
+Travel writer Ben Kepka shares his picks for 7 of the best things to do in Basel Switzerland after spending two years in the city.

 Its history dates back thousands of years to the Celtic and Roman times.
 It really became a cultural hub during the middle ages when a university was built in 1460.